bertofurth/Seagate-Central-Debian/README.md

 now be performed including adding users, installing services and so forth.

-If you plan on installing a web server or web management system on the unit then you'll need to disable the temporary status display web server which is currently running on http port 80.
+If you plan on installing a web server on the unit then you'll need to disable the temporary status display web server which is currently running on http port 80.

     systemctl disable sc-statuspage